davidgutierrezrubio/jmathanim/manual/04_Transforming/TransformingObjects.md

 ### MoveTo

-The `MoveTo` command shifts the object so that its center is positioned at the given coordinates.
+The `moveTo` command shifts the object so that its center is positioned at the given coordinates.
 Note that the center is the center of the bounding box of the object, not the geometrical center.
 For regular polygons, for example, they don’t necessarily match.

 ``` java
 Shape r=Shape.regularPolygon(5).moveTo(3,3);//A pentagon, with its bounding box centered at (3,3)